 Public Rights of Way

-Suffolk County Council is responsible for maintaining public rights of way.
+Suffolk County Council (SCC) are responsible for maintaining public rights of way.

 To report an issue, such as a broken signpost or an obstruction, you must contact them.

-- View general information about public rights of way (footpaths, bridleways, restricted byways and byways open to all traffic)
+- Access general information about public rights of way (from SCC) (information on footpaths, bridleways, restricted byways and byways open to all traffic)

-- View a working copy of the Definitive Map (which shows all legally recorded public rights of way)
+- View a working copy of the Definitive Map (provided by SCC) (shows all legally recorded public rights of way)